krzentner/language-world/data/text-davinci-003/basic_py_md/pick-out-of-hole-1.py.md

-Solution:
+The code should be:

 ```
 # pick-out-of-hole: pick up the peg out of the hole and hold it at the target location
-# def pick_out_of_hole(robot):
+def pick_out_of_hole(robot):
-    if check("the robot's gripper is not above the hole"):
+    if check("the robot's gripper is not vertically aligned with the peg and the peg is in the hole"):
-        robot.place("gripper above hole")
+        robot.put("gripper above hole")
-    if check("the robot's gripper is near the hole and the robot's gripper is open"):
+    if check("the robot's gripper is not around hole"):
-        robot.drop("gripper into hole")
+        robot.drop("gripper around hole")
-    if check("the robot's gripper is in the hole and the peg is below the robot's gripper"):
+    if check("the robot's gripper is around hole"):
-        robot.grab("peg")
+        robot.pull("up on peg")
-    if check("the robot's gripper is near the peg and the robot's gripper is closed"):
+    if check("the robot's gripper is holding the peg"):
         robot.place("peg at goal")
 ```